 The Territorial 5th (Huntingdonshire) Battalion served in France and Belgium in 1940, before deploying to North Africa, Sicily and Italy in 1943-45.

 After the war, 1st Battalion served in Malaya while 2nd Battalion was on occupation duties in Germany.
-The two regular battalions were merged in 1948.
+In 1948, it became a single-battalion regiment within the new East Anglian Brigade.

 The regiment then went on to serve in Germany with the British Army of the Rhine (1948 and 1952-54) and Trieste (1949-52), before postings in Korea (1954) and Hong Kong (1954-55).
 Its final overseas deployment was a year in Aden in 1959-60.